-1. Politely ask your teachers if they would arrange a time to assist you in the application process.
+- 1. Politely ask your teachers if they would arrange a time to assist you in the application process.
 Each school has a form for the English or Math teacher to complete and one form for the guidance counselor.
-The number of schools should not exceed three.

-2. Bring the materials to the staff at least three weeks prior to the deadline.
-Most schools want the applications by mid-January so have the forms in before the December vacation.

-3. Please provide a stamped, addressed envelope made out to the private school.
-Schools usually include envelopes with forms.

-4. The guidance counselor will complete the page marked School Report.
+The number of schools should not exceed three. - 2.
+Bring the materials to the staff at least three weeks prior to the deadline.
+Most schools want the applications by mid-January so have the forms in before the December vacation. - 3.
+Please provide a stamped, addressed envelope made out to the private school.
+Schools usually include envelopes with forms. - 4.
+The guidance counselor will complete the page marked School Report.
 Copies of grade 6-8 reports cards, testing scores and a recommendation will be sent to each school.
 Students applying to private school will meet with their counselor to discuss plans.

 We kindly ask that parents do not drop the applications off in counselors' mailboxes, and instead, have their children make individual appointments with their counselors no later than one month before applications are due.
-Students should bring to this meeting completed admission packets and envelopes with sufficient postage (please remember that in these envelopes, we will send packets of photocopied information from student's file to requested school).
+Students should bring to this meeting completed admission packets and envelopes with sufficient postage (please remember that in these envelopes, we will send packets of photocopied information from the student's file to the requested school).
 Students should be ready to discuss with their counselor their academic, physical, artistic, and social strengths, as well as anything extracurricular.

-The application season usually falls right around the holidays and winter break, so planning ahead on the student's part is greatly appreciated and will ensure that application materials and packets are received on time and that the process is a smooth one.
+The application season usually falls right around the holidays and winter break, so planning ahead on the student's part is greatly appreciated and will ensure that application materials and packets are received in a timely manner.
+This will provide teachers enough time to thoughtfully complete the requirements of the application and so that the process is a smooth one.